-To Yaacov Agam—progenitor of the Kinetic and Optical Art movement—change is inevitable.
+To Yaacov Agam—progenitor of the Kinetic Art movement—change is inevitable.

 Born in 1928 in Rishon LeZion, Israel, Yaacov Agam is an internationally-acclaimed, multimedia artist who pioneered an art form that contemplates progress, the fragility of time, and the role of the viewer.

 “Art…like life, has no specific origin or end, but is continuous—it goes on and on, suggesting the vitality and creative continuity which is characteristic of human life,” Agam says.

 Agam trained at the Bezalel Academy of Arts and Design in Jerusalem and later studied under the renowned Bauhaus color theoretician, Johannes Itten.
 A master in integrated design, color theory, and draftsmanship, Agam stands at the forefront of two significant movements in contemporary art history: Kinetic and Op Art.
 He is accompanied in renown and practice by Alexander Calder, Victor Vasarely, Bridget Riley, and Josef Albers.

 For more insight on Yaacov Agam, below are three details highlighting his artistic practice and person.

 Agam’s multi-faceted works hinge on movement, and dynamically change in relation to a viewer’s position.
 Agam calls each viewer to action, challenging the notion that art should only be enjoyed from limited perspectives.
 By relying on viewer perception to complete the composition, each work is never wholly complete or wholly visible.
 In this way, Agam transcends representation by denying it.